MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-variables.md

 # Task sequence variables

-*Applies to: System Center Configuration Manager (Current Branch)*
+*Applies to: Configuration Manager (current branch)*

 This article is a reference for all of the available variables in alphabetical order.
 Use the browser **Find** function (typically **CTRL** + **F**) to find a specific variable.
 The variable notes if it's specific to particular step.
-The article on [task sequence steps](/sccm/osd/understand/task-sequence-steps) includes the list of variables specific to each step.
+The article on [task sequence steps](/configmgr/osd/understand/task-sequence-steps) includes the list of variables specific to each step.

-For more information, see [Using task sequence variables](/sccm/osd/understand/using-task-sequence-variables).
+For more information, see [Using task sequence variables](/configmgr/osd/understand/using-task-sequence-variables).

 ## <a name="bkmk_tsvar"></a> Task sequence variable reference